doreenkam/unwind-one/README.md

 ### Code We Are Most Proud Of:

-Collectively, we are most proud of our HTML/CSS code as we spent a lot of time on it to reflect the vibe of our site - to reflect and wind your inner self talk.
+Collectively, we are most proud of our HTML/CSS code as we spent a lot of time on it to reflect the vibe of our site - to reflect and unwind your inner self talk.

 ![](/styling.png)